scaleoutsean/goofys/README.md

 # About

 - Fork of https://github.com/kahing/goofys
-- One-off attempt to fix https://github.com/scaleoutsean/goofys/issues/676 and https://github.com/scaleoutsean/goofys/issues/674
+- One-off attempt to fix Goofys issues 676 and 674 (see upstream repo)

 # Overview